remorses/akarso/README.md

 akarso accounts connect x
 ```

 Opens OAuth in the browser.
-Some platforms (Facebook, Instagram, LinkedIn, YouTube, Google Business) also need a publishing target selected; the flow shows the picker automatically.
+Any page or channel selection (Facebook Pages, LinkedIn organizations, YouTube channels) happens inside the OAuth flow itself.

 You can connect accounts before subscribing.
 Publishing requires a subscription.